Skip to content

 Plot test fails

-python py/plot_spider_lite.py -d test_dir/blackbody50_output/sandbox/output
+python py/plot_spider_lite.py -d /path/to/run/output

 This generates a file called interior.pdf into a plots/ directory.

-If need, install missing dependencies:
+If needed, install missing dependencies:

 pip install -r py/requirements.txt